creno1111/Backyard-WS-2.0/README.md

  - 24 hour chars of Temperature, Humidity, Barometric pressure and Wind speed.
  - 15 minute snapshots saved to internal FS, Space for a years worth of data.

-NWS Weather lookup of current location.
+NWS Weather of current location.
 Zip code lookup for location change.

  - NWS Daily updates for the next 7 days
  - NWS Hourly updates for the next 24 hours